Vyon/Signal/README.md

 # Signal
-This module was written by @Vyon, and is another way to create and handle custom signals without the use of filthy instance modules that use bindable events! (jokes)
+This "class" was written by @Vyon, and is used to replicate the functionality of RBXScriptSignals with an added touch.

-Feel free to modify to your hearts desire
+Kinda wish roblox had decided to make the RBXScriptSignal class usable, but they didn't lmao.

-# Methods
+# Documentation

-## New():
+## Signal.New
-	Constructs an object from the signal class.
+Creates a new Signal object.

-	@params: None
+	@params: nil
-	@ret: signal: Dictionary<string>
+	@ret: (Signal: signal)

-## Connect( self, callback ):
+## Signal:Connect
-	Creates a new thread to handle the callback.
+Connects a function to the Signal.

-	@params: (self: Dictionary<string>, callback: Function)
+	@params: (Function: any)
+	@ret: (Connection: Connection)

+## Signal:ConnectOnce
+Like Signal:Connect but instead disconnects the function after 1 call.

+	@params: (Function: any)
-	@ret: (connection: Dictionary<string>)
+	@ret: (Connection: Connection)

-## Disconnect():
+## Signal:Fire
-	Closes the handler thread and removes it from _Connections for cleanup
+Calls all connection callbacks.

-	@params: None
+	@params: (...: any)
 	@ret: nil

-## Fire( self, ... ):
-	Loops through all saved connections and fires to eachof them with the given arguments

-	@params: (self: Dictionary<string>, ...: any)
+## Signal:Wait
+Waits for the signal to fire.

+	@params: nil
+	@ret: (...: any)

+## Signal:DisconnectAll
+Disconnects all functions from the Signal.

+	@params: nil
 	@ret: nil

+## Signal:Destroy
+Alias for "DisconnectAll"

+	@params: nil
+	@ret: nil

+## Connection.New
+Creates a new Connection object.

+	@params: (Signal: signal, Func: any)
+	@ret: (Connection: Connection)

-## Wait():
+## Connection:Disconnect
-	Yields the current thread until the fire method is used.
+Disconnects the given connection from the Signal object.

-	@params: None
+	@params: nil
-	@ret: (arguments: Array<number>)
+	@ret: nil